alexsabdev/vue-drift/README.md

 import VueDrift from 'vue-drift'

 Vue.use(VueDrift, {
-  appId: 'XXXXXXXXX',
+  appId: 'YOUR_APP_ID',
 })
 ```

 Where `appId` is an application identifier provided by [Drift](https://app.drift.com/settings/widget)

-If you to disable it in development mode, then add an optionsl `depelopment` parameter:
+If you need to disable it in development mode, then add an optional `depelopment` parameter:

 ```
 import Vue from 'vue'
 import VueDrift from 'vue-drift'

 Vue.use(VueDrift, {
-  appId: 'XXXXXXXXX',
+  appId: 'YOUR_APP_ID',
   development: true,
 })
 ```